Del-Fi Records: Legacy

-Del-Fi was briefly revived in 1987 for 7" and 12" releases of "La Bamba '87", featuring remixes of the Richie Valens classic, capitalizing on the success of the film, La Bamba.
+Del-Fi was briefly revived in 1987 for 7" and 12" releases of "La Bamba '87", featuring remixes of the Richie Valens classic, capitalizing on the success of the film La Bamba.
 Keane resurrected the Del-Fi label in 1995 and reissued many original recordings on CD (some under the Donna label), and signed some new acts as well.
 In September 2003, Bob Keane sold the Del-Fi and its subsidiaries to the Warner Music Group.
-Today, it is now run under Rhino Entertainment and reissues some of its older material.
+Today it is run under Rhino Entertainment and reissues some of its older material.

 Various artist compilations

 In 1999, the label released Del-Fi Girl Groups: Gee Baby Gee.
 Compiled and annotated by Steve Stanley, the CD featured 21 vintage tracks from the Del-Fi label.
-They were by girl groups and singers such as The Ladybugs, Brenda Holloway, Pippy Shannon, Lori Martin, Pierre And Anne-Lyse, Desda, Mary Sawrey, and seven tracks by The Sisters, a group that featured Ersi Arvizu.
+They were by girl groups and singers such as the Ladybugs, Brenda Holloway, Pippy Shannon, Lori Martin, Pierre And Anne-Lyse, Desda, Mary Sawrey, and seven tracks by The Sisters, a group that featured Ersi Arvizu.

 New recordings

-One band that has recorded for the label is The El Caminos, a Japanese surf music band who had their 1997 album Reverb Explosion released on Del-Fi.
-It got to #12 on the CMJ Core Radio chart.
+One band that has recorded for the label is the El Caminos, a Japanese surf music band who had their 1997 album Reverb Explosion released on Del-Fi.
+It got to number 12 on the CMJ Core Radio chart.